 A healthy eating plan should include:

 - A variety of foods including carbohydrates, proteins, and fats

-- More high-fiber carbs and whole grains (vegetables, whole grain bran, beans, and fruits) than sugars or refined grains (candy, soda, chips, and juice)
+- More high-fiber carbs and whole grains (vegetables, whole grain bread, beans, and fruits) than sugars or refined grains (candy, soda, chips, and juice)

 In addition to a healthy eating plan, it's important to engage in physical activity such as running, swimming, dancing, yoga, soccer, basketball, tennis, or other activities that you enjoy.
 A balance of good nutrition and fitness help maintain a healthy weight.

-With all the hype about low-carb diets going around, it's hard to know what to believe.
+With all the hype about low-carb diets, it's hard to know what to believe.
 Remember, carbs are healthy and needed by the body.
-Instead of avoiding carbs all together, consider replacing carbohydrate foods that have lower nutritional value such as cookies, chips, and fries with carbohydrates that are rich in vitamins and minerals such as vegetables, fruits, whole-grain breads and cereals, and dairy foods.
+Instead of avoiding carbs all together, think about replacing carbohydrate foods that have lower nutritional value such as cookies, chips, and fries with carbohydrates that are rich in vitamins and minerals such as vegetables, fruits, whole-grain breads and cereals, and dairy foods.